abouyamourn/abouyamourn.github.io/_pages/research.md

 **Papers in progress**

-Using Best Subsets for Sparse Heterogeneous Treatment Effect Estimation.
+Stacked Best Subsets for Sparse Heterogeneous Treatment Effect Estimation.

 Pre-Analysis Plans and External Validity (with Tak-Huen Chau).